 How to Negotiate Real Estate Commissions

-How to Ask Your Agent to Reduce a Commission
+Ways to Ask Your Agent to Reduce a Commission

 You know real estate commissions are supposed to be negotiable, right?
 Regardless of local custom, real estate fees are generally up for discussion.
 Some agents will agree to a fee reduction right off the bat.
 Just ask and they'll bend.
 Others will discuss it.
 But nobody will feel upset that you asked.
 It's expected.
-Although, be prepared for the fact that some agents will not negotiate a commission with you.
-Because some agents don't have to.
+Although, be prepared for the fact that some agents will not negotiate a commission with you – because some agents don't have to.

-Understand How Agents Are Paid
+How Real Estate Agents Are Paid

 Commission percentage splits vary among brokers, depending on company policy and agent production.
 A top-producing agent who closes 100 transactions a year is typically paid more, a higher split, than an agent who closes one deal every couple of months.
 Only licensed real estate brokers can receive a commission.
 Brokers have written agreements employing agents and, in turn, pay the agents, typically as independent contractors.

 Commissions paid by a seller are divided with about half going to the listing side and the rest to the selling side; it's not always a 50/50 split.
 A growing trend has listing agents that are paid more than the agents who represent the buyer.